EcoFlow Delta 2 MaxEcoFlow

 Noise level30 dB≈ 50 dB30 dB≈ 40 dB

 In short, the EcoFlow Delta 2 Max remains the most balanced option: at just 23 kg it is the lightest of the group (around 5 kg less than its rivals), one of the fastest to recharge and one of the quietest, all at a contained price.
 The Jackery Explorer 2000 Plus wins on raw power (3,000 W) and maximum expandability (24 kWh), the Bluetti AC200L shaves a few minutes off mains charging and accepts a bit more solar (1,200 W), and the Anker SOLIX F2000 holds its own on the capacity-to-price ratio, but each does so in a heavier chassis.
-For versatile home, van and field use, the DELTA 2 Max stays the most practical choice day to day.
+For versatile home, van and field use, the Delta 2 Max stays the most practical choice day to day.

 Related video